MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Granularity and lifetime control

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
-When using an HTTPSSVC DNS record, groups of clients will necessarily receive the same Alt-Svc Field Value.
+When using an SVCB DNS record, groups of clients will necessarily receive the same Alt-Svc Field Value.
 Therefore, this standard is not suitable for uses that require single-client granularity in Alt-Svc.

 Some DNS caching systems incorrectly extend the lifetime of DNS records beyond the stated TTL.
-Server operators MUST NOT rely on HTTPSSVC records expiring on time, and MAY shorten the TTL to compensate.
+Server operators MUST NOT rely on SVCB records expiring on time, and MAY shorten the TTL to compensate.

 # Client behaviors